disclaimer

 MissouriCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on MissouriCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Inmate records are official documents that authorized criminal justice agencies create and maintain during and after custody of an offender.
-For persons seeking to find records on inmates incarcerated in any correctional facility in Missouri, the Missouri Department of Corrections (DOC) database is the first port of call.
-In addition to inmate records, interested persons may also request relevant court records from the Missouri judiciary.
+Inmate records are official documents that authorized criminal justice agencies create and maintain during and after an offender's custody.
+The Missouri Department of Corrections (DOC) database is the first port of call for persons seeking to find records on inmates incarcerated in any correctional facility in Missouri.
+In addition to inmate records, interested persons may request relevant court records from the Missouri judiciary.

 Are Incarceration Records Public Information in Missouri?

 Yes.
-Per Missouri Sunshine Laws, non-sensitive records on inmates must be made available to public requesters.
+Per the Missouri Sunshine Laws, non-sensitive records on inmates must be made available to public requesters.

 What Information is Contained in a Missouri Inmate Record?

-Missouri inmate records typically contain information that provides an overview of an offender incarceration status as well as personal information:
+Missouri inmate records typically contain information that provides an overview of an offender's incarceration status as well as personal information:

 • Date of birth